Making additions to inventory on QuickBooks or QuickBooks Online can be a little complicated at first.

 Unfortunately, converting a non-inventory item to regular inventory status isn’t possible in any QuickBooks version.

-Instead, you’ll need to create a new item entry with the correct inventory status and migrate all existing product details.
+Instead, you’ll need to create a new item entry with the correct inventory status and export all existing product details to it.

 Adding inventory to QuickBooks Online